History of the Russian Federation: Putin era

+Pro-Putin United Russia party won the 2003 legislative election with 37.56% and 223 seats (a plurality, which if merged with Rodina that achieved 9.02% and 37 seats, gave the majority in the parliament), thus giving him unlimited and unchecked power.
+Opposition parties that entered the parliament included the "systemic opposition" Communist Party with 12.61% and 52 seats, Liberal Democratic Party with 11.35% and 36 seats, People's Party with 1.18% and 17 seats, while "non-systemic opposition" suffered electoral loses: Yabloko with 4.30% (under the electoral threshold) which only won 4 members of parliaments by constituencies.
+Similarly with the Union of Right Forces with 3.97% that only won 3 seats by constituencies, Party of Russia's Rebirth–Russian Party of Life of the previous Chairman of the State Duma Gennadiy Seleznyov with 1.88% and 3 seats by constituencies, and the Agrarian Party with 3.64% and onlym 2 seats by constituencies.
+The State Duma stopped to be a place of debate and turned into a rubber stamp.

+Vladimir Putin's regime began to undermine judicial independence and gradually subordinated it to the Kremlin.

 Putin's popularity, which stems from his reputation as a strong leader, stands in contrast to the unpopularity of his predecessor, but it hinges on a continuation of economic recovery.
 Putin came into office at an ideal time: after the devaluation of the ruble in 1998, which boosted demand for domestic goods, and while world oil prices were rising.
 Indeed, during the seven years of his presidency, real GDP grew on average 6.7% a year, average income increased 11% annually in real terms, and a consistently positive balance of the federal budget enabled the government to cut 70% of the external debt (according to the Institute for Complex Strategic Studies).
 Thus, many credited him with the recovery, but his ability to withstand a sudden economic downturn has been untested.
 Putin won the Russian presidential election in March 2004 without any significant competition.